Dr-N0/NOGO/README.md

 # NOGO
-NOGO is a packaging script that pgo files to send fully undetectable payloads specializing in disabling anti-virus.
+NOGO is a packaging script that creates fully undetectable payloads specializing in disabling anti-virus.